SLAM-Lab/SANA-FE/tutorial/TUTORIAL.md

 The script loads the convolutional kernel weights and generates the SNN.
 Then, the script maps each layer of the SNN across one or more cores on Loihi.
-The script saves this mapped SNN in SANA-FE's format, and launches a simulation from the Python script with performance tracing.
+The script saves this mapped SNN in SANA-FE's format, and launches a simulation from the Python script with performance traces.

 ## Challenge ##